Thank you for reading our post, please rate this article at the end.

 Pleasure Way is another company that customizes RV creation, and this hand-building process can take up to 6 weeks.
 This brand is Canada’s best-selling RV.
 For this article, the discussion will continue with one of their most unique models, the new Tofino.

-From the outside, it looks like a normal mini-van.
-Yet, it has multiple features that you’d be surprised to find with the possibility of increased space through a manual pop-top.
+From the outside, it appears to be a standard minivan.
+Yet, it has multiple features that you’d be surprised to find, with the possibility of increased space through a manual pop-top.
 This can even be utilized as a second sleeping space or just as an expansion of the gallery and living areas.

-The minimalistic design does not take away from cutting-edge technology, including two 100Ah lithium coach batteries, a 2000-watt invert, multiplex wiring, a control panel with remote and touchscreen access, and other great features.
+The minimalist design does not detract from the cutting-edge technology, including two 100Ah lithium coach batteries, a 2000-watt inverter, multiplex wiring, a control panel with remote and touchscreen access, and other notable features.
 This model is prepared to join you on all your upcoming adventures.

 Roadtrek